Gadubanud

 The Gadubanud (Katubanut), also known as the Pallidurgbarran, Yarro waetch or Cape Otway tribe (Tindale), are an Aboriginal Australian people of the state of Victoria.
 Their territory encompasses the rainforest plateau and rugged coastline of Cape Otway.
-They were thought to have become extinct quickly following the onset of European colonisation, and little is known of them.
-However, some may have found refuge at the Wesleyan mission station at Birregurra, and later the Framlingham mission station, and some people still trace their descent from such a remnant.
+Their numbers declined rapidly following the onset of European colonisation, and little is known of them.
+However, some may have found refuge at the Wesleyan mission station at Birregurra, and later the Framlingham mission station, and some people still trace their descent from them.

 Today, by the principle of succession, the Gunditjmara are considered the traditional custodians of Gadubanud lands.

 Name

 "Gadubanud/Katubanut" appears to have meant "King Parrot language", and is considered to have been an exonym applied to the people by tribes to their west, perhaps with a pejorative colouring.

 Language

 Almost no linguistic material has been recorded for the Gadubanud language.
 A connection with the Gulidjan to their north is suggested in the literature.
 Their tongue was first identified as signifying "king parrot language" by James Dawson in 1881.